meanjula/pokemon_app/README.md

 ## App js

-- import your BootStrap components
+- import your BootStrap components(Css framework that uses css html and jquery)
 - use useState hook for changing pokemon data.
 - use useEffect hook for fetching api data from pokeapi.